deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Insert final newline

-VS Code can automatically add a final newline to the end of the file when you save it.
+Automatically add a final newline to the end of the file when you save it.
 This is especially helpful if you are working with text files that will be accessed on unix, as [unix requires a final newline to be present on text files](https://unix.stackexchange.com/a/18789/351983).

 GUI setting: `Files: Insert Final Newline` to `true`.